Global well-posedness for intermediate NLS with nonvanishing conditions at infinity: Introduction

-However, these integrals \emph{fail to be well-defined for} $u\in \mathcal{Z}^2_\rho$, even after substituting $|u|^{2(n+1)}-\rho^{2(n+1)}$ for the last term $|u|^{2(n+1)}$ in $E_{n/2}(u)$.
-To overcome this, we construct conservation laws via the modified energy method, which allows us to establish global well-posedness for \eqref{gINLS}.
-Our motivation for considering the more general model \eqref{gINLS}, rather than \eqref{INLS}, is to emphasize that the argument does not rely on the complete integrability of \eqref{INLS}.
+However, these integrals \emph{fail to be well-defined for} $u\in \mathcal{Z}^2$ with $\rho_u>0$, even after substituting $|u|^{2(n+1)}-\rho_u^{2(n+1)}$ for the last term $|u|^{2(n+1)}$ in $E_{n/2}(u)$.
+To overcome this fundamental roadblock, we abandon the Lax pair formalism.
+Instead, we employ a modified energy method to construct two novel, rigorously defined conservation laws for \eqref{gINLS} that are highly compatible with the nonvanishing boundaries of $\mathcal{Z}^2$.
+These invariants allow us to control the $X^2$ norm and the non-Zhidkov energy globally in time.

-\begin{theorem}[Global well-posedness and a priori bound] Let $\delta>0$, $\rho>0$.
-For general $\alpha\neq 0$ and $\beta \geq 0$, the Cauchy problem associated with \eqref{gINLS} is globally well-posed in $\mathcal{Z}^2_\rho$.
-Moreover, for the integrable case \eqref{INLS}, the following uniform bound holds:
+\begin{theorem}[Global well-posedness and a priori bounds] Let $\alpha\neq 0$ and $\beta \geq 0$ be arbitrary.
+Then, the Cauchy problems for both \eqref{gINLS} with an arbitrary $\delta>0$ and \eqref{gCM} are globally well-posed in